 The mother looks out the window.
-Very far away there are a lot of fruits in the house with the tall gate.
-They are all bundled up in a net.
+Very far away there is a large bundle of fruits around the house with the tall gate.

 At the end of the net, a knot is there, tied up tightly.

 It wags its tail.
-The woman shakes and she screams.
+The woman shakes and then she screams.

-The husband also growls, pulling his hair.
-The three children join in, too.
+The husband shouts too, pulling his hair.
+The three children join in as well.

 Their shouting turns into a large cobra.

 The snake coils up in the air, opens its jaw wide, and devours them all, then the house, and everything around it.
 It crawls towards a distant patch of red.